Canadia Bank

 Canadia Bank (ធនាគារ កាណាឌីយ៉ា [tʰeaʔniəkiə kanaːɗijaː]) is one of the largest local banks in Cambodia.
 The bank was established in 1991 and became privatized in 1998.
-As one of the leading commercial banks in Cambodia, Canadia Bank has 64 branches across in 25 provinces and municipality in Cambodia.
-As of 2021, Canadia Bank has total assets of US$7.6 billion, with net profit of US$125 million.
+As one of Cambodia's leading commercial banks, it operates 64 branches across 25 provinces and the capital.
+It is also the largest locally owned bank in the country.
+As of 2022, Canadia Bank has total assets of US$7.6 billion and Revenue of US$456 million, with net profit of US$129 million.

 History

 Canadia Bank was established on 11 November 1991, as the Canadia Gold & Trust Corporation Limited, under a joint-venture with overseas Cambodians and the National Bank of Cambodia, and as a sole office financial institution managed by the former staff of the National Bank of Cambodia and Canadian Cambodian shareholders.
-One of the founders is Oknha Dr. Pung Kheav Se (方侨生), a well known Chinese Cambodia businessman of Teochew descent who is currently chairing the bank.
+One of the founders is Lok Neak Oknha Dr. Pung Kheav Se, a well-known Cambodia businessman of Teochew descent who is currently chairing the bank.
 The main activities were based on gold transaction, gold plaque manufacture and credit to local merchants.

-On 19 April 1993, the name of the institution was changed to "Canadia Bank Ltd.", and subsequently to "Canadia Bank plc." on 16 December 2003, as a commercial bank registered under the Ministry of Commerce and the National Bank of Cambodia.
+On 19 April 1993, the name of the institution was changed to "Canadia Bank Ltd.", and subsequently to "Canadia Bank Plc." on 16 December 2003, as a commercial bank registered under the Ministry of Commerce and the National Bank of Cambodia.
 Since privatization in 1998, the bank has become one of the largest local banks.
 It offers various financial services through its 61 branches within Cambodia and 23 international correspondent banks, and currently holds and plans to extend noteworthy agricultural interests.
 Canadia Bank has opened in 2014 a Representative Office in Shanghai for the Chinese Market.

-Canadia Bank is a part of Canadia Investment Holding along with several well-known companies in the Kingdom of Cambodia, including Overseas Cambodian Investment Corporation (OCIC) which are the main developer and investor of the New Phnom Penh International Airport, Chroy Changvar Satellite City, Koh Pich Island, Koh Norea Island, and other projects within Cambodia.
+Canadia Bank is a part of Canadia Group through subsidiary, Canadia Investment Holding along with several well-known companies in the Kingdom of Cambodia, including Overseas Cambodian Investment Corporation (OCIC) which are the main developer and investor of Techo International Airport, Chroy Changvar Satellite City, Koh Pich, Norea City, and other projects within Cambodia.